 - Scaling and Root Planing – This is a deep cleaning procedure that removes plaque and tartar from above and below the gum line.
 Instruments are used to scrape away the rough spots on teeth removing the bacteria, leaving a smooth surface for the gums to reattach.

 Good dental hygiene will help to prevent or lessen the symptoms of gum disease.
-Make sure to brush and floss your teeth at least twice a day.
-Eat a healthy and well-balanced diet and avoid sugary foods and beverages.
+Make sure to brush and floss your teeth at least twice a day, remember to eat a healthy, well-balanced diet, and avoid sugary foods and beverages.